Upcoming Meetings and Conferences

 includes other individuals whom the scholar has had a direct influence

-an identifiable domain of mathematics education research within which
+research or an identifiable domain of mathematics education research

-nominee’s constructs and results are used regularly by other
+within which the nominee’s constructs and results are used regularly by

-RME recognizes also that other features of a person’s work might add to
+The SIG/RME/RME recognizes also that other features of a person’s work

-criteria above, strengthening a nomination.
-Among the criteria that
+might add to the criteria above, strengthening a nomination.
+Among the

-contributions to the broader field of educational research, as represented by
+major contributions to the broader field of educational research,

-scholarship in other fields of inquiry (inclusive of all of educational
+fields of inquiry (inclusive of all of educational research and the

 significantly contributed as an author.

-odd-numbered years.
-A call for nominations will be published in the
+years.
+A call for nominations will be published in journals such as Journal for Research in Mathematics Education and Educational Studies in Mathematics,

-in Mathematics, and in the SIG RME newsletter every odd-numbered year
+and in the SIG/RME newsletter every odd-numbered year during the

-during the summer.
-Nominations will be due on January of the following
+summer.
+Nominations will be due in May of the following even year.
+A

-even year.
-The award will be announced in the SIG RME newsletter, the
+The award will be announced in the SIG/RME newsletter, and in journals

-Journal for Research in Mathematics Education, Educational Studies in
+such as Journal for Research in Mathematics Education, Educational Studies in Mathematics, and the Educational Researcher

 The award will consist of